This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Know the local law and customs

 Be thorough with the regulations of the country you’re travelling to, as some places are more particular than others about the public observance of the fast.
 Non-Muslims aren’t expected to keep the fast themselves – according to Islamic tradition, even Muslim travellers are exempt in some extraordinary circumstances.
 Eating or drinking in front of people observing fast is an act that must be avoided.
-Check out our articles about Ramadan all over the world below to know about the customs and law in some Muslim countries below:
+Check out our articles about Ramadan all over the world below to know about the customs and laws in some Muslim countries.

 Utilize the advancement of technology

-There are numerous apps that you can use to help you throughout the day while you were fasting.
+There are numerous apps that you can use to help you throughout the day while you are fasting.
 One application that we recommend you to use is MuslimPro, where you can track the prayer times and qibla wherever you are.
 You can also get notified when the prayer time is coming, so you can prepare yourself to find some mosques or places to pray.

 Capitalize on your networking: Seek out mosques and Muslim communities